 Natural resources are becoming more constrained.
 Biodiversity is rapidly declining and forests are still disappearing.
 Water is increasingly scare.
 Moreover, climate change will exacerbate all the challenges that we are currently facing.
 In addition, one-third of the food produced is either lost or wasted every year.
 As the world’s largest food and beverage company, we must use the planet’s resources wisely and draw our global influence to effect positive change and grow sustainably.

-Here are some of the ways we are improving our environmental performance through efficiencies and new technologies.
+Here are some of the other ways we are improving our environmental performance through efficiencies and new technologies.

 Water is a shared and precious resource that we need to manage sustainably.
 We unequivocally believe access to water is a basic human right.
 Everyone, everywhere in the world, has the right to clean, safe water for drinking and sanitation.
 Responsible water stewardship is a key part of achieving our ambition to strive for zero environmental impact in our operations.
 Water is essential for our business: the ingredients we source need water to grow and we need water to run our manufacturing facilities.
 In the past year, to support improved water stewardship: